James W. Douglass: Peace activism

-to "seek the truth of a nonviolent way of life," both personally and politically.
+to "seek the truth of a nonviolent way of life", both personally and politically.
 Personally we tried to confront our racism, sexism, consumerism — all the isms that allowed us to violate others.
 Politically, we chose to experiment with nonviolent actions resisting Trident, a system that seemed to epitomize all the violence of our society.

-This nonviolent protest later extended to protesting against the White Train which carried nuclear missile parts to Bangor Trident Base.
+While working with the Ground Zero Center, the Douglasses developed the Tracks campaign, which protested against the White Train that transported nuclear missile parts to Bangor Trident Base.
+Their nonviolent actions to impede the White Train resulted in both Douglass and his wife spending months in jail for civil disobedience.

-The Douglasses subsequently moved to the Ensley neighborhood of Birmingham, Alabama, to establish Mary's House, a "house of hospitality" for homeless or indigent people in need of long-term health care.
+The Douglasses later moved to the Ensley neighborhood of Birmingham, Alabama, to establish Mary's House, a "house of hospitality" for homeless and indigent people in the city.

-Douglass has traveled to the Middle East on several peace missions.
+Douglass has traveled to the Middle East on peace missions.
 In 2003 he joined a Christian Peacemaker Team in Iraq and stayed with civilians during the U.S.-led invasion.

 Douglass is a member and co-founder of Religious Leaders for 9/11 Truth, an organization that questions the "official story" about the 9/11 attacks.

-Investigative journalism

-In the 1990s while commencing his work on JFK and the Unspeakable, Douglass was also doing investigative journalism for Probe magazine (1993-2000).
-The magazine was formed by Citizens for Truth about the Kennedy Assassination in the wake of the JFK Records Act.
-Many of Probes articles, including several by Douglass, were anthologized in the 2003 book, The Assassinations: Probe Magazine on JFK, MLK, RFK and Malcolm X.

-The assassination of Malcolm X and the assassination of Martin Luther King Jr. were Douglass's two main areas of research for Probe.
-His articles, "The Murder and Martyrdom of Malcolm X" and "The Martin Luther King Conspiracy Exposed in Memphis", were included in The Assassinations anthology and are also available on the Kennedys and King website.
-Douglass wrote the King article after attending, as a Probe correspondent, every session of the Loyd Jowers civil trial in Memphis in late 1999.
-The trial was the culmination of a wrongful death lawsuit filed by the King family against "Loyd Jowers and other unknown co-conspirators".
+In 2006, publisher Wipf & Stock reissued four early books by Douglass on nonviolence.

+Assassination research

+As a correspondent for Probe magazine, Douglass covered the 1999 Loyd Jowers civil trial in Memphis, and wrote about the proceedings.
+The wrongful death lawsuit, filed by the family of Martin Luther King Jr., alleged that the MLK assassination was carried out by "Loyd Jowers and other unknown co-conspirators".
+In the course of his assassination research, Douglass obtained the first public interview of ex-FBI agent Donald Wilson—he claimed to have found documents in James Earl Ray's car that pointed to a conspiracy in King's death.
+Wilson shared the documents with the King family, who then used them as evidence in their lawsuit.
+The U.S. DOJ disputed Wilson's story and the authenticity of the documents.
+Douglass has also written about the assassination of Malcolm X.

+Douglass's book about the JFK assassination, JFK and the Unspeakable, released in 2008 by Catholic publishing house Orbis Books, is his most commercially successful work.
+After receiving favorable publicity on TV, the book briefly entered Amazon.com's Top 100.
+Douglass's thesis is that the JFK assassination was a conspiracy, ordered by unknown parties and carried out by the CIA with help from the Mafia and elements in the FBI, to halt President Kennedy's efforts to end the Cold War in the aftermath of the Cuban Missile Crisis.
+Touchstone Books, a former Simon & Schuster imprint, issued a paperback version in 2010.